ACTIVITIES AND OUTCOMES

 Ministry of Economic Affairs and Communications of Estonia

 Aalborg University Copenhagen

 Lithuanian Association INFOBALT

-A considerable amount of SMEs in the BSR region will be familiar with the digitalization and digital awareness tools, enabling them to increase their digitalization capacity and uptake of ICT, a.o. inspired by approaches and practices in the neighboring countries.
-In the long term, this will improve the innovation capacities of SMEs and encourage SME digitalization based on transnational learning.
-This will enhance the competitiveness of SMEs and the BSR industry sectors.
+A considerable amount of SMEs in the BSR region are familiar with the digitalization and digital awareness tools, enabling them to increase their digitalization capacity and uptake of ICT, a.o. inspired by approaches and practices in the neighboring countries.
+In the long term, this improves the innovation capacities of SMEs and encourages SME digitalization based on transnational learning.
+This enhances the competitiveness of SMEs and the BSR industry sectors.

-A sustainable transnational dialogue between BSR industry digitalization communities will strengthen collaboration networks between public and private stakeholders working with the digital transformation of public services in the BSR.
-This will in the long term improve the innovation capacities of SMEs and encourage and support SME digitalization based on transnational learning.
+A sustainable transnational dialogue between BSR industry digitalization communities strengthens collaboration networks between public and private stakeholders working with the digital transformation of public services in the BSR.
+This improves the innovation capacities of SMEs and encourages and supports SME digitalization based on transnational learning.

-Cross-border e-services G2B show-cases are developed further and passed transnational dialogue, agreements on service standards, data sets, and requirements.
-In the long-term, this will contribute to the real-time economic ecosystem.
+Cross-border e-services G2B show-cases were developed further and passed transnational dialogue, agreements on service standards, data sets, and requirements.
+In the long term, this contributes to the real-time economic ecosystem.